Lsan2401/RMSIN/README.md

 These weights are needed for training to initialize the model.

 ## Datasets
 We perform all experiments on our proposed dataset RRSIS-D. RRSIS-D is a new Referring Remote Sensing Image Segmentation benchmark which contained 17,402 image-caption-mask triplets.
-You can get the RRSIS-D dataset from [RRSIS-D]():
+You can get the RRSIS-D dataset from [RRSIS-D]().
-###Usage
+### Usage
 1. Dowload our dataset.
 2. Copy all the downloaded file to `./refer/data/`.
 The dataset folder should be like this:
 ```